robachkaya/LrnXPAnaToolbox/README.rst

 	.pip install LrnXPAnaToolbox

+If you want to use this package in anaconda : go to the anaconda environment in which you are working (For example if you are working in a base environment run the following : conda activate base)

+	.pip install LrnXPAnaToolbox

 If any problem prevent you to install the package you can :

-* create a folder to cole the repository package
+* create a folder to clone the repository package

 * in the folder :